What is International Humanitarian Law?

 Types of Weapons

 Chemical & Biological weapons: Chemical weapons include chemicals as well as the munitions used to carry them.
 The chemicals are toxins that kill or incapacitate people when they come into contact with them.
-Chemical weapons include cyanides, nerve agents and other chemicals that can incapacitate, asphyxiate or irritate and severely blister skin.
+Chemical weapons include cyanides, nerve agents and other chemicals that can incapacitate, asphyxiate, or irritate and severely blister skin.

 Biological weapons are living organisms or replicating entities (such as viruses) that infect, incapacitate, or kill other living organisms (including humans, plants, and animals).
-They can have devastating effects on human civilization because relatively small quantities can cause an enormous number of casualties, and could result in global pandemics.
+They can have devastating effects on human civilization because relatively small quantities can cause an enormous number of casualties and could result in global pandemics.

 Chemical and biological weapons are banned under international law.
 The ban on chemical weapons and biological weapons which are meant to affect humans is absolute: it does not matter whether they are lethal or not.
 Canada is a State Party to the Chemical Weapons Convention (1993) and the Convention on the Prohibition of Biological and Toxin Weapons (1972).

-Nuclear weapons: Nuclear weapons are munitions that use nuclear fission, fusion, or both, to kill, injure, and destroy.
+Nuclear weapons are munitions that use nuclear fission, fusion, or both, to kill, injure, and destroy.
 The catastrophic consequences of nuclear weapons could include mass civilian casualties, long-term threats to future generations as has been found in Japan, and continued risks to the health of affected populations and the environment even years after detonation.

 Today, nuclear weapons are prohibited for signatories to the Nuclear Weapons Ban Treaty (2017).
 However, many states are not party to this treaty, including, among others, all states possessing nuclear weapons and Canada.
 Nuclear weapons are not prohibited as such under customary law.
-However, the use of nuclear weapons is regulated and must comply with international humanitarian law.
-In 1996, the International Court of Justice, the principal judicial arm of the United Nations, gave an Advisory Opinion about the Legality of the threat or use of nuclear weapons.
-The Court examined treaty law, customary rules, and State practice with regard to nuclear weapons at that time and, based on their analysis, concluded unanimously that the principles and rules of international humanitarian law apply to the use of nuclear weapons.
+However, the use of nuclear weapons is regulated and must comply with International Humanitarian Law.
+In 1996, the International Court of Justice, the principal judicial arm of the United Nations, gave an Advisory Opinion about the legality of the threat or use of nuclear weapons.
+The Court examined treaty law, customary rules, and State practice with regard to nuclear weapons at that time and, based on their analysis, concluded unanimously that the principles and rules of International Humanitarian Law apply to the use of nuclear weapons.

 Various legal instruments have been put in place to prevent and regulate the proliferation, testing, use, and disarmament of nuclear weapons.
 Canada is a State Party to the 1968 Non-Proliferation Treaty (NPT), which aims to restrict the production of nuclear warheads by promoting nuclear non-proliferation and disarmament.
 Requirements of both “non-nuclear states” and “nuclear states” are outlined within the Treaty.